 In 2017, the city’s Mayor, Sadiq Kahn, introduced a special ‘T-charge’ for cars and other vehicles that do not meet minimum emission standards.
 On 8 April 2019, that charge was replaced by a full-blown Ultra-Low Emission Zone (ULEZ).

-This year, Bath and Birmingham will both launch CAZs on 15 March and 1 June respectively.
+This year, Bath and Birmingham launched CAZs on 15 March and 1 June respectively.
 To check whether you’ll be charged in London, Bath or Birmingham, visit GOV.UK.

 More information on specific cities’ CAZs can be found here.